Code-Institute-Submissions/artontray-PROJECT4/README.md

 - When first time trying to deploy my app on Heroku, I got a problem in relation to my style.css file which was not executed proprelly.
 After hours looking around on the web, someone gave me the solution on Slack : Take away DISABLE_COLLECTSTATIC 1 from VARS on heroku.

+- When i was trying to display the selected avatar from cloudinary, the image was not displaying.
+Been looking around on Slack and found the solution : use enctype="multipart/form-data" on form when uploading the file.
+Problem fixed!

 - When I was displaying the content on Textfield inputs on my Testnet page, I could see that all the content was displayed inline.
 After some research i found this technic : {{ object.tasks_description|linebreaks }}.
 Problem fixed!